Why Did Colonel Sanders Press 30,000 Copies of a Children’s Mandolin Record?

 That's the same case for Rob Ring, a Canadian video producer who bought the record during a stop at the Corbin restaurant in late August.
 Ring wasn't sure how many copies of the record were in existence when he purchased the album, and the faded yellow of the cover art and the way the packaging still smelled like an unfinished basement convinced him to not rip it open after buying it.
 "Rare or not, it's definitely not something one comes across easily," Ring says, with the same indecisiveness most owners have: Is this really worth something?

 The album isn't rare in quantity, especially when there are tens of thousands sitting in a warehouse in southeastern Kentucky.
 But as Ring points out, it's rare unless you find yourself in Corbin.
-At the store, it's a meager $5 to buy the album, the same price as one of KFC's heavily marketed $5 fill-ups.
+At the store, it's a meagre $5 to buy the album, the same price as one of KFC's heavily marketed $5 fill-ups.
 Copies of the record for sale online are quite the different story, though.
 There's less than a handful of them currently on sale on eBay and they range from $69.99 to $251.99, a nearly 5,000 percent markup.

 Hall says people occasionally tell her they found the album, a record once one of the greatest prides of her husband's life, at the bottom of boxes at places like garage sales, or boxed away in an attic in Corbin.